cmput402/cmput402.github.io/content/individual/testing-theory.md

         * Some other number if it does not exist:
             * `lcm(a, b) % a != 0 || lcm(a, b) % b != 0` (one or both)

 1. Use the specification of `lcm` and of Java `int` to select input values for both inputs.
 Don't include robustness test values.
 (The only possible out of range values are negative.
 We don't care about them for this assignment.)
-Write your input values down in a table.
+Write your input values down in a table, with the reason you selected each value for BVA.
+(You only need 5 inputs for each argument!)
 2. Using your test specifications, create a list of test cases.
-You can write this as a table with inputs and outputs.
-You do not need the worst-case combination.
+You can write this as a table with inputs and *correct* outputs.
+You do not need the worst-case combination (You only need 5 test cases total.).
+The inputs should come from the inputs you selected with BVA in the previous step.
 Use a known-good LCM calculator (such as Wolfram Alpha) to help generate outputs if you need to, or use the rule `lcm(a, a)` is always `== a`.
 But be sure to follow the spec.
 3. Using your test cases, evaluate ChatGPT's code (listed below).
 List outputs.
-What outputs does ChatGPT's implementation fail on?
+What outputs does ChatGPT's implementation fail on?  **Use the code below that ChatGPT gave Dr. Campbell.
+Do not ask ChatGPT for more code!**
 4. Optional bonus question: Can you fix it without changing the types or adding conditionals?

 "write a function to comput the gcd in java. now write one for the lcm", ChatGPT 5, OpenAI, 2025-09-03, https://chatgpt.com/s/t_68c8af7963708191ac39f389c3a14e71